MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

     - The predicates cannot reference an external table or use the `externaldata` operator
 * Append and delete queries are expected to produce deterministic results.
 Non-deterministic queries can lead to unexpected results.
   * A query is deterministic if and only if it would return the same data if executed multiple times
-  * For instance, using the [`take` operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/take-operator), [`sample` operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/sample-operator), [`rand` function](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/rand-function), etc. aren't deterministic.
+  * For instance, using the [`take` operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/take-operator), [`sample` operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/sample-operator), [`rand` function](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/rand-function), etc. isn't recommended as they aren't deterministic.
-  * The queries might be executed more than once within the `update` execution and if results are inconsistent, the results might therefore be unexpected
+  * The queries might be executed more than once within the `update` execution and if intermediate results are inconsistent, the update might produce unexpected results

-## Considerations & Best Practices

-* Before running an update, verify the predicates by running a query and checking the results match the expected outcome.
-You can also run the command in `whatif` mode.
-* Don't run multiple parallel updates on the same table, as this may result in failures of some or all the commands.
-However, it's possible to run multiple parallel update operations on different tables.
-* Don't run update, soft delete and purge commands on the same table in parallel.
-First wait for one command to complete and only then run the other command.

 ### .update vs Materialized views